Arpita368/Bank-Churn-Prediction/README.md

 ├── data/
 ├── notebooks/
 ├── models/
+├── graphs/
 ├── outputs/
-├── graphs/
 └── README.md
 ▶️ How to Run
+# Step 1
 python notebooks/eda.py

+# Step 2
 python notebooks/model_training.py
+📊 Example Prediction
+Prediction: 1 (Churn)
+Probability: 0.31
-📌 Conclusion
+🧾 Conclusion

-This project demonstrates a complete end-to-end churn prediction system with strong business alignment.
+This project demonstrates a real-world, end-to-end churn prediction system that combines:

-It highlights that:

-Customer churn is not driven by one factor, but by combined behavioral signals that require advanced machine learning models to capture effectively.
+Strong machine learning pipeline
+Business-driven insights
+Early warning detection system
+Production-style workflow

+The key insight: churn is not random — it is behaviorally predictable when engagement signals are tracked properly.

 <div align="center">
-⭐ If you like this project, consider starring it ⭐
+⭐ If you like this project, don’t forget to star it ⭐
 </div>